CrossGL/compiler/README.md

 - Assignment Operations - TODO
 - Other needs ... - TODO
 - using VISITOR pattern to start incorporating LLVM in the project.
+- Recursive descend (Top-Down Parser) type would be used!
+-